krunch3r76/gc__filterms/README.md

 # gc__filterms
-a package that provides a marketstrategy for whitelisting or blacklisting on Golem
+a package that facilitates whitelisting or blacklisting on Golem from the command line

 _**learn how Golem is changing the status quo, a thousand processors at a time! visit https://www.golem.network**_